JonnyThompson7/jatportfolio/README.md

 # Jonathan Thomposn Coding Portfolio

 ## Description
-This application is a portfolio written to showcase my skill as a developer.
-This portfolio is a react application because I really enjoy working with react!
+Here is Version 2.0 of my Portfolio.
+Made with React, and CSS to showcase my love for Front-End Developing!

 ## Application
 You can visit [My Portfolio here](https://jonnythompson7.github.io/jatportfolio/)